factcast/factcast/factcast-site/documentation/content/intro_03_techdesign.md

 weight = 30
 +++

-## Technical requirements
+## Technical Choices

-Base on the formentioned requirements, let us highlight some technical choices.
+Based on the formentioned requirements, let us highlight some technical choices.

 ## Choice #1: PostgreSQL for persistence